-In October 2019 Mr P complained to Options about its role in his pension transfer and investment.
+In June 2019 Mr P complained to Options about its role in his pension transfer and investment.
 In summary, Mr P's representative said Options shouldn't have accepted Mr P's SIPP application from Caledonian.

-The representative said Mr P had no experience in investments, a medium attitude to taking financial risks and low capacity for loss.
-He was neither a sophisticated nor a wealthy investor.
-The representative said Mr P made the transfer and investment on advice from Caledonian.
-It said Options should've done checks and recognised the risk of consumer detriment in the circumstances of Mr P's introduction by Caledonian, which involved transferring out of a final salary pension scheme.
+The representative said Mr P had no previous experience in investments or dealing with a financial adviser.
+He had a very low knowledge of investments, and was neither a sophisticated nor a wealthy investor.
+The representative said Mr P made the transfer and investment on advice from Caledonian who misled him into believing he would be better off by doing so.
+It said Options should've done checks and recognised the risk of consumer harm in the circumstances of Mr P's introduction by Caledonian, which was an overseas business advising clients to transfer entitlements out of the Armed Forces Pension Scheme and into an FPI bond in an Options SIPP.

-The representative said Mr P wouldn't be in the situation he was now in if Options had acted properly.
-And Mr P wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application, and to be compensated for the worry and distress he'd suffered
+The representative said Mr P wouldn't be in the situation he was now in if Options had acted according to the FCA's Principles for Businesses.
+And Mr P wanted to be put back in the position he would've been in if Options hadn't accepted his SIPP application.

-Options considered the complaint, but didn't uphold it.
-In summary, Options said the following in a letter dated 27 November 2019:
+Options considered the complaint but didn't uphold it.
+In summary Options said:

 - Mr P was a direct client and had chosen not to appoint a financial adviser.
 He'd also signed a member's declaration confirming he was a direct client and hadn't received advice. - COBS 11.2.19 in the regulator's Handbook obligated Options to carry out Mr P's instructions. - Options provided an execution-only service and made Mr P aware of that in documents provided to him. - Options didn't and wasn't permitted to advise clients in relation to the establishment of SIPPs, transfers of pensions or the underlying investments held within a SIPP. - Options acted properly in accepting the introduction and it undertook appropriate due diligence on Caledonian on a number of occasions.
 Caledonian agreed to Options' terms of business and, at the time it accepted Mr P's business, Options had no reason to not accept the introduction.
-Options wasn't restricted to dealing with regulated businesses only.

-- Caledonian wasn't known to Options as an advice firm and Options wasn't aware that Caledonian held itself out as an advice firm. - Options had no relationship with Caledonian beyond receiving introductions.
-Options communicated with Mr P directly.
+Options wasn't restricted to dealing with regulated businesses only. - Caledonian wasn't known to Options as an advice firm and Options wasn't aware that Caledonian held itself out as an advice firm.

-In May 2020 Mr P referred his complaint to this service.
+In July 2019 Mr P referred his complaint to this service.